Alpha Centauri

-Proxima Centauri has two confirmed planets: Proxima b, an Earth-sized planet in the habitable zone discovered in 2016, and Proxima d, a candidate sub-Earth which orbits very closely to the star, announced in 2022.
-The existence of Proxima c, a mini-Neptune 1.5 AU away discovered in 2019, is controversial.
-Alpha Centauri A may have a candidate Neptune-sized planet in the habitable zone, though it is not yet known to be planetary in nature and could be an artifact of the discovery mechanism.
-Alpha Centauri B has no known planets: planet Bb, purportedly discovered in 2012, was later disproven, and no other planet has yet been confirmed.
+Proxima Centauri has two confirmed planets — Proxima b and Proxima d.
+The former is an Earth-sized planet in the habitable zone (though it is unlikely to be habitable) while the latter is a sub-Earth which orbits very closely to the star.
+A possible but disputed third planet, Proxima c, is a mini-Neptune 1.5 astronomical units away.
+Rigil Kentaurus may have a Saturn-mass planet in the habitable zone, though it is not yet known with certainty to be planetary in nature.
+Toliman has no known planets.